-By: Chad Valerio, Managing Director and Portfolio Manager of Opportunistic Credit
+By: Chad Valerio, Managing Director, Head of Opportunistic Credit, Portfolio Manager, Onex Credit

 For many institutional investors, the traditional asset allocation mix of 60% stocks and 40% fixed income has proven to be a consistent winner.
 In most years, the economy grows and takes stocks higher along with it.
 Historically, bonds added a stable income component and, in periods of recession-led equity weakness, provided offsetting appreciation as interest rates came down.
 While there’s no need to fix something that isn't broken, one of the most frequent questions we get is, “does ‘60/40’ work when stocks are at their highs and rates are at their lows?”
 Only time will tell for sure, but at the very least, we believe there is a compelling case to diversify portfolios and introduce new potential sources of return by increasing allocations to alternatives broadly, including private credit.

 Private credit has grown to become a nearly $1 trillion dollar asset class that encompasses direct lending, opportunistic credit, and many other sub-strategies.
 What most private credit strategies have in common is the provision of financing to borrowers that don't have access to larger markets such as institutional bank loans or the public bond market.
 Borrowers in the private credit market are typically smaller, often owned by private equity sponsors, and may seek more leverage than large-cap investment grade borrowers as a way to enhance the returns of their equity owners.

 For lenders, while this means each credit must be scrutinized much more closely, it also means that there is a potential return premium available to incentivize this increased investment of time and resources.
 Historically, the premium available in private credit has been compensation for reduced liquidity in the instruments, lending to smaller-sized companies, and underwriting additional complexity.
 While all of these still exist, we believe three additional features offer particular appeal in today's environment.